ahuber1/iOS-Portfolio/README.md

 | 19      | Objective-C Building a Tutorial and YouTube App          | Incomplete  | No          |
 | 20      | Design, Provisioning, Testing, and iOS 10 App Submission | Incomplete  | No          |
 | 21      | Bonus: Devslopes Online Bootcamp Classroom Sessions      | Incomplete  | No          |

-Each section has a corresponding directory, each of which containing the source code of the projects that I created while developing the applications that were taught in the videos for that section.
-Each project has or will have a README.
-When that section's `Commented?` column states `Yes` in the table below, that means that, not only is that sections' code commented, but it also means that all the aforementioned READMEs can be found in that section's directory.